 The role of the Surgical Technologist is to provide quality patient care while preparing the operating room for surgical cases.
-You'll help maintain a sterile environment and remain next to the patient during the entire surgery.
-You will pass surgical instruments to the surgeon and anticipate the needs of the surgeon—you may even put your hand directly in a patient's body during some surgeries.
+You'll help maintain a sterile environment and remain next to the patient during surgery.
+You will pass surgical instruments to the surgeon and anticipate the surgeon's needs—you may even put your hand directly in a patient's body during some surgeries.
 A career in the operating room is never dull, and being a strong team player is a must for a surgical technologist.

 The Surgical Technology Program consists of hands-on training at the highest level.
-You can be confident in your surgical technology education from ECC because our staff and instructors are qualified and supportive, and graduates pass the national certification exam at a much higher rate than the national average.
-92 percent of the 2017 class passed the NBSTSA's certification exam to become Certified Surgical Technologist’s on the first attempt.
+You can be confident in your surgical technology education from ECC because our staff and instructors are qualified and supportive.
+Graduates pass the national certification exam much faster than the national average.
+Ninety-two percent of the 2017 class passed the NBSTSA's certification exam to become Certified Surgical Technologists on the first attempt.

 How long does it take to become a surgical technologist?

 For Surgical Technology students, this is a 2-year AAS certification program.
+Before applying to the program, prerequisites include human anatomy and physiology classes and an understanding of medical terms through our medical terminology course.
 ECC will prepare you for this exciting career with a combination of classroom, laboratory, and clinical experiences in area hospitals.
-Plus, students in the program receive career development help with things like resume writing, taking the national certification exam (which is held on campus), and job interviewing skills.
+Plus, students in the program receive career development help with resume writing, the national certification exam (held on campus), and job interviewing skills.
 Afterward, you'll be ready for a job as a CST, scrub tech, surgical technologist, or operating room technician to help medical staff before, during, and after operational procedures at area hospitals and surgery centers.

 Getting a Job as a Certified Surgical Technologist